 Arrange a convenient time to meet

-- Choose a good time to approach the other person to arrange a convenient meeting time so neither you is rushed.
+- Choose a good time to approach the other person to arrange a convenient meeting time so neither you are rushed.

 - Do not bring up the issue when the other person is on their way to work, or trying to get their children off to school, or are about to cook dinner.
 They will not be in the right frame of mind to talk if they are under stress or time constraints.